Vennverse/autojobr-main/extension/UPDATE_URL_GUIDE.md

 ## Quick Update (30 seconds)

-When your AutoJobr backend URL changes, you only need to update **ONE FILE**:
+When your AutoJobr backend URL changes, you only need to update **ONE LINE in ONE FILE**:

 ### Step 1: Open `central-config.js`
 - Navigate to your extension folder